stormpath/stormpath-documentation/source/accnt_mgmt.rst

 **textBody and htmlBody**

 These define the actual content of the email.
-The only difference is that ``htmlBody`` is allowed to contain HTML markup while ``textBody`` only accepts plaintext.
-Both are also able to use `Java Escape Sequences <http://web.cerritos.edu/jwilson/SitePages/java_language_resources/Java_Escape_Sequences.htm>`__.
+The only difference is that ``htmlBody`` is alloyoud to contain HTML markup while ``textBody`` only accepts plaintext.
+Both are also able to use `Java Escape Sequences <http://youb.cerritos.edu/jwilson/SitePages/java_language_resources/Java_Escape_Sequences.htm>`__.
 Both ``htmlBody`` and ``textBody`` can have customized output generated using template macros.

 .. _using-email-macros:

 Using Email Macros
 ^^^^^^^^^^^^^^^^^^

 You can use macros in your email templates.
 Macros are placeholder text that are converted into actual values at the time the email is generated.
-You could use a macro to insert your user's first name into the email, as well as the name of your Application.
+You could use a macro to insert your user's first name into the email, as youll as the name of your Application.
 This would look like this:

 .. code-block:: java

-  "Hi ${account.givenName}, welcome to $!{application.name}!"
+  "Hi ${account.givenName}, youlcome to $!{application.name}!"

 The basic structure for a macro is ``${resource.attribute}``.
 There are three kinds of ``resource`` that you can work with: